StevenMassaro/cups-hp-docker/README.md

 CUPS server running in a docker container, automatically configured to work with HP Printers.

 ## Motivation
-I have an HP LaserJet 1018 printer, and wanted it to be automatically configured on my server to run inside CUPS.
+I have an HP LaserJet 1018 printer, and wanted it to be automatically configured on my server to run inside CUPS, so that I could wireless print from my laptop to my Linux server (where the printer is plugged in via USB).
 Additionally, I needed the docker container to automatically reconfigure the printer upon server restarts.

 ## Compatibility